gregorywmorris/Maven-Power-Outage-Challenge/README.md

 * Date of Restoration: Ongoing made blank.
 <br>
 * Event Type:
-**Note:** Format so that similar items are grouped for analysis.
-Many nuanced details fail to provide additional insight and hinder analysis often due to the low present numbers.
-Grouping related instances will allow better general analysis.
+**Note 1:** Format so that similar items are grouped for analysis.
+Many nuanced details fail to provide additional insight and hinder analysis often due to the low number of records.
+Grouping related instances will allow better general analysis and is more appropriate for a dashboard.
+**Note 2:** Public appeals are a request for public energy conservation and not a cause.
+It is done when they are unable to supply the power needed.
     * Format as Text.
+    * Other: Rare and unique events.
+Other, low-flying helicopter, Voltage Reduction (System Test).
-    * Converted all variants of physical attack or vandalism to Physical Attack/Vandalism.
+    * Physical Attack/Vandalism: all variants of physical attack, vandalism, Suspicious Activity.
-    * Converted to Unkown: Unknown *, - Unknown, Distribution Interruption - Unknown Cause.
-    * Convert to singular of for earthquake.
-    * Removed descriptive text from a Thunderstorms data field.
-    * All variants of winter, snow, ice or cold weather events converted to Winter/Snow/Ice.NOAA's National Severe Storms Laboratory [groups these as winter storms.](https://www.nssl.noaa.gov/education/svrwx101/winter/types/#:~:text=Winter%20Storms&text=While%20heavy%20snowfalls%20and%20severe,of%20ice%20on%20exposed%20surfaces.)
+    * Unkown/Unspecified: Unknown *, - Unknown, Distribution Interruption - Unknown Cause, (Load Shed: a controlled process that shuts down electrical power) Load shedding, shed firm load, public appeal (no cause listed), load reduction, interruption of firm power, Electrical System Separation/[Islanding](https://en.wikipedia.org/wiki/Islanding).
+Unless the cause is listed i.e. fire, severe weather, etc.
+    * Earthquake: No change.
-    * Converted all cyber attacks/events to Cyber Event.
+    * Cyber Event: All cyber attacks/events and telecommunication attacks.
+Excludes computer hardware.
-    * Converted all variants of Brush Fire to Brush Fire.
-    * Converted all variants of Breaker to Breaker Failure.
+    * Breaker Failure: All variants of Breaker.
+    * Equipment Failure: All variants of equipment/line/generator/switch/hardware/cable/substation/exciter faulted/failure/malfunction/tripped/error/loss, complete system failure.
+Unless the cause is listed i.e. fire, severe weather, etc., we only know the equipment failed.
+    * Fuel Supply Deficiency: most don't specify a type of fuel, convert all to Fuel Supply Deficiency
+    * Fire: All variations of fire listed, supercede equipment failure.
+    * Wildfire: All variants of wildfire and Brushfire (a type of wildfire)
-    *  All [CAISO (California Independent System Operator)](https://www.caiso.com/Documents/Rotating-Power-Outages-Fact-Sheet.pdf) variants converted to CAISO Initiated Interruption.
+    * Generation Inadequacy Unspecified: Generation inadequacy, inadequate electric resources to serve load, pubic appeals, CAISO Initiated Interruption: All [CAISO (California Independent System Operator)](https://www.caiso.com/Documents/Rotating-Power-Outages-Fact-Sheet.pdf) variants converted, except heatwave specified.
-    * Converted all variants of Electrical System Separation/[Islanding](https://en.wikipedia.org/wiki/Islanding) to Electrical System Separation (Islanding).
+    * Severe Weather - Unspecified: May or may not include high winds, severe weather, severe/major storms, weather, and natural disasters.
+    * Severe Weather - Hurricane/Tornado/Tropical: All variants of hurricanes, tornados, and tropical depressions.
-    * All variants of Equipment Faulted/Failure/Malfunction converted to Equipment Malfunction.
+    * Severe Weather - Rain/Wind/Flooding: All variants of rain, flooding, and High Winds and Heavy Rains.
-    * Fuel Supply Deficiency
+    * Severe Weather - Winter/Snow/Ice: All variants of winter, snow, ice, cold weather, freezing rain and winter storm events.
+NOAA's National Severe Storms Laboratory [groups these as winter storms.](https://www.nssl.noaa.gov/education/svrwx101/winter/types/#:~:text=Winter%20Storms&text=While%20heavy%20snowfalls%20and%20severe,of%20ice%20on%20exposed%20surfaces.), Public Appeal due to Severe Weather - Cold.
+    * Severe Weather - Lightning/Thunderstorm: Lightning storms, lightning strikes, lighting, thunderstorms and [Hail](https://www.nssl.noaa.gov/education/svrwx101/hail/)
+    * Severe Weather - Wind: Nor'easter, high winds, Severe Storm with High Wind Gusts.
+    * Severe Weather - Heat Wave: Heat storm, heat wave, high temperatures.

 <br>
 * Demand Loss(MW):
     * The expected value is a number or left blank if unknown.
 All strings were removed.